CogentRedTester/mpv-file-browser/addons/addons.md

     return list, { sorted = true, filtered = true }
 end
 ```

-`already_deferred` is an optimisation.
-If a script uses defer and still returns nil, then that means that none of the remaining parsers will be able to parse the path.
-Therefore, it is more efficient to just immediately jump to the root.
-It is up to the addon author to manually disable this if their use of `defer` conflicts with this assumption.

 `id` is used to declare ownership of a page.
 The name of the parser that has ownership is used for custom-keybinds parser filtering.
 When using `defer` id will be the id of whichever parser first returned a list.